 The Directorate manages the day-to-day operations of CANSSI.
-The members of the Directorate are the Director, the Deputy Director, and Associate Directors for Atlantic Canada, Quebec, Ontario, Manitoba/Saskatchewan/NWT/Nunavut and Alberta/British Columbia/Yukon.
-The Associate Directors elect two from amongst themselves to be voting members of the Board of Directors.
-The directorate makes funding recommendations for workshops requesting less than $20,000, after obtaining reviews from arms-length referees.
+The members of the Directorate are the Scientific Director, the Deputy Director, the Interim Associate Scientific Director, Regional Directors for CANSSI-Québec and CANSSI-Ontario, and Associate Directors for Atlantic Canada, Manitoba/Saskatchewan/NWT/Nunavut and Alberta/British Columbia/Yukon.
+The directorate manages programs, develops new initiatives, and makes funding recommendations for workshops requesting less than $20,000, after obtaining reviews from arms-length referees.

 W. John Braun is the Deputy Director of CANSSI.
 He holds a Ph.D.
 (1992) in Statistics from the University of Western Ontario.
 He is Professor of Statistics and Head of the Departments of Computer Science, Mathematics, Statistics and Physics in the I.K.
 Barber School of Arts and Sciences at UBC’s Kelowna campus.
 Prior to this appointment, he held faculty positions at the University of Winnipeg and at the University of Western Ontario, serving as Chair of the Statistics Graduate Program for several years.

 Braun’s research interests lie in the area of nonparametric estimation and stochastic modelling of data arising in ecology, zoology, medicine, and psychology.
 He also has an interest in the statistical programming language R, publishing two books on it with Cambridge University Press.
 He has also given short courses on R and related topics to a variety of audiences including the Biology Department at the University of Windsor,